investor.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 What we don't like

 Approval for the Quicksilver card requires having “excellent credit.”
-If a lender is going to require “excellent credit” to qualify for a card, we'd like to see excellent reward rates — as in higher than 1.5%.
+If a lender is going to require “excellent credit” to qualify for a card, we want to be wowwed.

 The bottom line